redpelicans/formo/README.md

 * `Field#reset(data)`: reset the field, data will be accessible as `resetOptions` in resulting `state`
 * `Field#activate(boolean)`: will set up `isActivate` attribute in the state

+A field has no value, it's a reactive structure, if you observe it, you can get one!

-* `Field.state` is a Kefir property, so to get it's value we have to observe it with `Field.state.onValue`:
+* `Field.state` is a Kefir property, so to get its value we need to observe it with `Field.state.onValue`:

 ```
   const price = formo.field('price'):